COMPUTATIONAL

 – Those who remained living in the same neighborhood (control group).

-This quasi-experimental design allowed us to assess the causal effect of the impact, since the relocation, in this case, was not initiated by the residents themselves, but due to the emergency condition of the buildings.
-This reduces the likelihood of systematic differences between the groups and allows us to interpret the difference in living standards as a result of relocation.
+This quasi-experimental design made it possible to assess causal effects, since the relocation was not initiated by the residents themselves but was driven by the emergency condition of the buildings.
+This reduces the likelihood of systematic differences between the groups and allows differences in living standards to be interpreted as the result of relocation.

-The figure shows the results of the comparison of the two groups, where the group of those who moved was further divided by age at the time of the move (7-12 years old and 13-18 years old).
-The graph consists of two panels where the left panel represents labor employment and the right panel represents income.
-According to the study, there is a positive effect of forced relocation, especially among the younger age group.
+The figure shows the results of the comparison between the two groups, where the group of those who moved is further divided by age at the time of relocation (7–12 years old and 13–18 years old).
+The graph consists of two panels: the left panel represents employment, and the right panel represents income.
+According to the study, forced relocation has a positive effect, especially among the younger age group.

 • Figure from Eric Chin (2018).
 Effects on employment and earnings as a function of measurement age, where the X-axis is age and the Y-axis is the treatment effect

-Agent based modeling (ABM) allows studying complex social systems through computer modeling.
-This method involves creating a dynamic environment and placing agents in it.
+Agent-Based Modeling (ABM) allows studying complex social systems through computer modeling.
+This method involves creating a dynamic environment and placing agents within it.

-Agents are autonomous entities with a given set of characteristics, whose behavior (e.g., communication with other agents) is programmed in a certain way.
-The advantage of the method is the possibility of simulation, where the analysis of the process is not limited to the available data, but allows you to create your own hypothetical scenarios, study their dynamics and identify new patterns of behavior.
+Agents are autonomous entities with a given set of characteristics, whose behavior (e.g., communication with other agents) is programmed in a specific way.
+One key advantage of this method is the possibility of simulation: the analysis of processes is not limited to available data but allows researchers to create hypothetical scenarios, study their dynamics, and identify new behavioral patterns.

-An example is urban traffic modeling, where each car is an agent with specified characteristics, responding to traffic signals and other traffic participants.
-By changing the parameters, it is possible to evaluate the impact of new roads or traffic patterns on congestion and safety.
-Another example is modeling the spread of disease, where agents (people) have unique attributes and interact according to rules such as social distancing or vaccination.
-This helps to evaluate the effectiveness of public health interventions.
+One example is urban traffic modeling, where each car is treated as an agent with specified characteristics that responds to traffic signals and other road users.
+By changing model parameters, it is possible to evaluate the impact of new roads or traffic patterns on congestion and safety.
+Another example is modeling the spread of disease, where agents (people) have individual attributes and interact according to rules such as social distancing or vaccination.
+This makes it possible to assess the effectiveness of public health interventions.

-A classic example of agent based modeling is Schelling's work(1971), where the author applies simulation modeling to build a model of racial segregation.
-The main idea of the model is to test the extent to which people's small preferences to live among those “similar” to them lead to strong segregation in cities.
+A classic example of agent-based modeling is Schelling's work(1971), in which the author applies simulation modeling to study racial segregation.
+The central idea of the model is to examine how even small individual preferences to live among people who are “similar” can lead to strong patterns of segregation in cities.

-The figure shows the results of the simulation, where agents that were initially arranged in a chaotic order move to other cells, creating a near-perfect partitioning into neighborhoods of the same color.
-This means that agents moved according to their preference to live with someone who shares their traits.
-Cells are moved around until each agent is happy with their location.
+The figure shows the results of the simulation: agents that are initially arranged in a random order move across cells, eventually producing a near-perfect partition into neighborhoods of the same color.
+This outcome reflects agents’ preferences to live near others who share similar traits.
+Cells are rearranged until each agent is satisfied with its location.

 • Figure from Luca Mingarelli (2021).
 Visualization of Schelling's segregation model showing the four stages of segregation

-Machine learning (ML) is, simply put, the field of knowledge about how to make artificial intelligence (AI) think and learn like a human being, constantly improving itself based on real-world data.
-Using databases as inputs, machine learning algorithms can perform complex tasks including prediction, classification and clustering.
-One of the advantages of ML is its ability to handle large amounts of data and find complex dependencies that are difficult to detect with traditional statistical methods.
+Machine Learning (ML) is, simply put, a field of knowledge concerned with how to make artificial intelligence (AI) think and learn in ways similar to humans, continuously improving based on real-world data.
+Using databases as inputs, machine learning algorithms can perform complex tasks, including prediction, classification, and clustering.
+One of the main advantages of ML is its ability to handle large volumes of data and identify complex dependencies that are difficult to detect using traditional statistical methods.

-ML is now universally applied in business and technical sciences.
-In sociology, this method is rather used as a tool to explain some patterns that the algorithm has “learned”.
-This approach is called interpretable machine learning (IML or explainable artificial intelligence, XAI).
+ML is now widely applied in business and the technical sciences.
+In sociology, however, this method is more often used as a tool for explaining patterns that an algorithm has “learned.”
+This approach is known as interpretable machine learning (IML) or explainable artificial intelligence (XAI).

-For example, the work of Wim Bernasco and colleagues used video surveillance data analysis to study how residents of Amsterdam, the Netherlands, maintained a social distance of 1.5 m during the COVID-19 pandemic in 2020-2021.
-The authors developed an ML algorithm that analyzed video and measured the distance between pedestrians and counted the number of social distance violations during different waves of quarantine.
+For example, the work of Wim Bernasco et al. used video surveillance data to study how residents of Amsterdam, the Netherlands, maintained a social distance of 1.5 meters during the COVID-19 pandemic in 2020–2021.
+The authors developed an ML algorithm that analyzed video footage, measured distances between pedestrians, and counted social-distance violations during different waves of quarantine.

 • Figure from Bernasco et al. (2021) with mean number of violations of the 1.5-m social distance rule on the studied camera data (Y-axis) and weeks 2020-2021 (X-axis)

-Large language models (LLMs) are a type of machine learning model that allows computers to understand and generate text.
-Such models are trained on huge amounts of text (books, articles, web pages, and other sources) and learn to predict what words or phrases will come next in a sentence.
-One of the most famous examples of a large language model is ChatGPT, which generates responses based on the context of a query.
+Large Language Models (LLMs) are a type of machine learning model that enables computers to understand and generate text.
+Such models are trained on huge amounts of text (books, articles, web pages, and other sources) and learn to predict which words or phrases are likely to come next in a sentence.
+One of the most well-known examples of a large language model is ChatGPT, which generates responses based on the context of a user’s query.

-When talking about LLMs, the focus is often on their ability to write texts.
-But that's just the tip of the iceberg.
-They help doctors to process medical records, lawyers to prepare documents, journalists to gather facts, and marketers to write creative.
+When discussing LLMs, the focus is often on their ability to write texts.
+However, this is only the tip of the iceberg.
+LLMs help doctors process medical records, lawyers prepare documents, journalists gather facts, and marketers produce creative content.

-Sociologists, on the other hand, use LLMs as a “cast” of society (because large models are trained on literally all texts available on the Internet).
-Because of this, by analyzing LLMs one can try to model the results of public opinion polls, as Argyle et al. (2023) do.
+Sociologists, on the other hand, use LLMs as a “cast” of society (because large Sociologists, on the other hand, use LLMs as a kind of “cast” of society, since large models are trained on vast amounts of text available on the Internet.
+As a result, by analyzing LLMs, researchers can attempt to model the outcomes of public opinion polls, as demonstrated by Argyle et al. (2023).

-Another example comes from Park et al. (2023), where the authors combined LLM with agent based modeling.
-Within one cooperative game, they created several agents that could communicate with each other via LLM.
-Then, they observed the interactions of the agents among themselves, which revealed the processes of emergence of social hierarchy, as well as studied the specifics of the process of information distribution in the team.
+Another example comes from Park et al. (2023), where the authors combined LLMs with agent-based modeling.
+Within a cooperative game, they created several agents that could communicate with one another via an LLM.
+By observing interactions among these agents, the researchers identified processes related to the emergence of social hierarchies and examined how information is distributed within a team.

 • Figure from Park et al (2023).
 Example of a game in which the simulation and examples of agents interacting with each other took place

-Kazkahstan Sociology Lab is actively developing in the direction of computational social science, popularizing these approaches among Kazakhstani researchers and students.
-The program of our School includes training courses and modules, master classes and research projects based on sociological approach to the analysis of big data, social networks, and digital traces of behavior.
-We discuss new sources of open data and modeling of social processes using machine learning, Natural Language Processing (NLP), Social Network Analysis (SNA), and experimental methods.
-These methods allow us to better understand social processes in Kazakhstan and to propose more informed decisions for decision makers and society as a whole.
+Kazakhstan Sociology Lab is actively developing in the field of computational social science, promoting these approaches among Kazakhstani researchers and students.
+The School’s program includes training courses and modules, master classes, and research projects based on a sociological approach to the analysis of big data, social networks, and digital traces of behavior.
+We discuss new sources of open data and the modeling of social processes using machine learning, Natural Language Processing (NLP), Social Network Analysis (SNA), and experimental methods.
+These methods allow us to better understand social processes in Kazakhstan and to propose more informed decisions for policymakers and society as a whole.

 © 2023 Kazakhstan Sociology Lab